- Home

 Click on the headings below to learn more.

-- Cervical cancer is when abnormal cells in the lining of the cervix grow out of control.
+Cervical cancer is when abnormal cells in the lining of the cervix grow out of control.
+Different types of cervical cancer begin in different kinds of cells.
+The 2 main types are:

 - squamous cell carcinoma (most common)